facebookresearch/ResponsibleNLP/gender_gap_pipeline/README.md

 --langs $lang1 $lang2  # [OPTIONAL] single or space-seperated list of languages.
 If a single language is provideed, it will assume that all files are in this language. if --langs is not provided: language detection is triggered.
 Cf.  'Languages supported and language code' section for supported languages
 ```

-For instance, you can run Gender-GAP on [FLORES-200 devtest data](https://github.com/facebookresearch/flores) on the Arabic, Belarusian, Vietnamese, Porthughese, English and Spanish split:
+For instance, you can run Gender-GAP on [FLORES-200 devtest data](https://github.com/facebookresearch/flores) on the Arabic, Belarusian, Vietnamese, Porthughese, English and Spanish split located in `$DATA_DIR` with:

 ```
 python gender_gap_pipeline/get_multilingual_gender_dist.py \